 2. WebP Support

-This module adds a WebP checker in the site health status.
+This module adds a WebP checker to the site’s health status.
 It will show a warning if WebP isn’t supported.

 3. Persistent Object Cache Health Check